-Remember you will also need to budget for ongoing maintenance or repair costs.
+Remember that you'll also need to budget for ongoing maintenance or repair costs.

-At the end of a lifetime mortgage or a retirement interest only mortgage, when your property is sold, you will be responsible for paying all the costs of the sale.
+At the end of a lifetime mortgage or a retirement interest-only mortgage, when your property is sold, you will be responsible for paying all the costs of the sale.
 You might also have to pay an administration fee to the mortgage company.